SC5/sc5-styleguide/README.md

     ]

 Note: When using templateUrl in directives, the template path is relative to styleguide index.html, not the hosted application root.

+## Built-in server

+Styleguide contains built-in web-server to host the styleguide.
+To enable [Desiger tools](#designer-tools) styleguide must be server with built-in web-server.

+### Using CLI

+Built-in server is started when styleguide is started with `--server` or with `--watch` parameters.

+### Using Gulp

+    var server = require("sc5-styleguide").server;

+    gulp.task("server", function() {
+      styleguide.server({
+        rootPath: <styleguide root path>,
+        sassVariables: <path to sass variables file>
+      });
+    });

+## Desiger tools

+When sassVariables is defined and styleguide is served with the built-in server, designer tool is also enabled.
+Designer tool is experimental feature that allow style variable editing in the browser and saving changed variables back to the source file.

 ## Demo